I’ve put together a list of the best Melbourne date ideas for under $50. I hope you like it!

 16. Ten Pin Bowling

-Another ode to the old-school!
-Check out a local centre for affordable games package.
+Another ode to the old school!
+Check out a local centre for an affordable games package.
 I’d recommend getting bumpers if you are both competitive and bad at bowling.
 Otherwise the crazy may come out a little too early in the dating life cycle.

 Unfortunately, I am speaking from experience here, a haunting date from a few years ago.
 Andrew*, if you are reading this – now you know why I never called you back #unflattering!

 Special mention to the Barefoot Bowls option at your local RSL – you can get a whole day of bowling for under $50 especially when you buy off a deal website.
 In my opinion, this option also results in less embarrassment as it’s easier if you don’t have much upper body strength and also you can blame any un-coordination on the cheap RSL drinks!

 *Name changed for privacy but you know who you are!

 A great option after a long day.
 Take some frustration out on 100 golf balls for under $20 at the Albert Park Driving Range.